What effects does it have?

 Speech and language therapy is often provided free of charge by UK gender identity clinics, with several clinics having their own in-house speech and language therapists.

-Private speech and language therapists who advertise specific experience around gender include:
+Private speech and language therapists in the UK who advertise specific experience around gender include:

 - Matthew Mills (London)